A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

-The survey pilots supported sharpening and validating MAVIL questions.
-By analyzing the respondents' assessment experience, including question understanding, the feasibility of the questions could be qualitatively evaluated and then iterated upon.
+The survey pilots helped refine and validate MdamV questions by qualitatively evaluating respondents' experience and iterating on question clarity and feasibility.
 The insights were particularly productive for fine-tuning question phrasing.
 Respondents were recruited purposively through professional and personal relations, aiming for diverse educational and professional backgrounds.
-Six out of eight respondents had no expertise in climate data visualizations, one respondent was familiar with data visualizations due to their field of work, and one was deliberately a visualization researcher.
+Six out of eight respondents had no expertise in climate data visualizations, one respondent was familiar with data visualizations due to their field of work, and one was a visualization researcher.
 The survey pilots were split into two phases, each consisting of four pilots.
 Sessions lasted between 28 and 47 minutes (median: 35 min).
 Interviews were audio-recorded with the consent of all participants and then transcribed.